 Born out of concepts learned in the U.S. Intelligence Community, Immuta does not stop at protecting the raw data—powerful workflows and abstractions provided by Immuta allow for compliant collaboration within the most scrutinized business environments.

 In our latest release, we’ve introduce the following new compliant collaboration features:

-Automated Policy Inheritance
+New Feature: Automated Policy Inheritance

 Creating new data from existing protected data is a compliance risk.
 What protections should the new data have?
 Who can see it?
 Immuta solves this problem by passing on the policies from the original sources.

 When analysts work with data, it commonly results in a new data source that reflects the work that they accomplished and now wish to share.
 Considering highly variant policies and access controls, the challenge becomes sharing these outputs in a compliant way.

 This typically requires the analyst to undertake a manual process with their legal and data engineering teams to appropriately inherit policies and enforce them for every output they create.
 This is not a scalable solution due to the level of manual intervention required, and we often see organizations give up, and ultimately prohibit this kind of data sharing.